New Zealand at the 1976 Summer Paralympics: Reuben Ngata

 Reuben Ngata would later take up boccia after the Toronto Games.
 He competed at the 1968 and 1976 Games in multiple sports including Athletics, Power Lifting, and Table Tennis.
 Between those two Games, he won a single bronze medal in weightlifting.
 He would go on to be named a Parafed Auckland life member.

 Jim Savage

 In 1974, he became a Member of the Order of the British Empire.
 Throughout his international disability sports career, he would win 19 medals in wheelchair sports.
 In 2001, he was awarded the Paralympics New Zealand Order of Merit.

-Medalists
+Medallists

 New Zealand won 7 golds, 1 silver and 5 bronze medals at the 1976 Games.

 Athletics

 New Zealand competed in athletic events at the 1976 Games, being represented by Graham Condon, Ross Hynds, Bill Lean, Graeme Marett, Brian McNicholl, Dennis Miller, Doug Moore, Eve Rimmer and Jim Savage.

 Lean won gold in the Men's Shot Put 4 event.
 In the process, he also set a new world record with a throw of 8.87 meters.
 In 2011, The Otago Times called his performance at these Games as the 101 greatest moment in Otago sport.

 David Ross Hynds competed in the shot put, javelin and discus events.
 After qualifying for the finals in the discus, he went on to win bronze in the event.